CaoSY/CaoSY.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Shuyang Cao (曹书阳 in Chinese).
-I am a PhD student in the Department of Physics & Astronomy at University of Pittsburgh, advised by Professorsp [Adam K Leibovich](https://www.physicsandastronomy.pitt.edu/people/adam-k-leibovich) and [Daniel Boyanovsky](https://www.physicsandastronomy.pitt.edu/people/daniel-boyanovsky).
+I am a PhD student in the Department of Physics & Astronomy at University of Pittsburgh, advised by Professors [Adam K Leibovich](https://www.physicsandastronomy.pitt.edu/people/adam-k-leibovich) and [Daniel Boyanovsky](https://www.physicsandastronomy.pitt.edu/people/daniel-boyanovsky).

 My research interests lie within nonequilibrium dynamics in both cosmology and condensed matter physics.
 I use nonequilibrium dynamics to explore a broad range of physics aspects while other methods are also adopted when needed, such as quantum optics, topological physics.
 A wide spectrum of properties is studied in this exploration, for example, thermalization, decoherence, entropy production, energy-matter transport, entanglement and so on.
 My recent projects investigate nonequilibrium evolution of axion electrodynamics, field mixing in vacuum and thermal background, and binary coalescence related to gravitational waves.